 Day 3: El Zur Mountain Bike Park

-Shuttle from Antigua to the Mayan ruins of Iximche near Tecpán to start today's ride.
-After a short tour of the ruins, hop on the bikes and start your adventure.
-This epic back-country ride celebrates a little bit of everything.
-A gradual dirt road climb out of Tecpán quickly turns to trail and winds its way through the pine-clad mountains.

-There are plenty of technical trail drops, as well as a couple of tough, steep climbs.
+Transfer from Antigua to the mountain town of Tecpán to start today's ride.
+This epic backcountry adventure celebrates a little bit of everything.
+A gradual dirt road climbs out of Tecpán, quickly turns to a mountain trail, and winds its way through pine-forested mountains.
+Know that there are various trail drops and a couple of tough, steep climbs.

-The ride takes you through a rural Mayan settlement before dropping to the famous Sendero de las Vacas or "the trail of the cows" (a steep, chute-like descent).
-A two-and-a-half-mile climb brings you to the viewpoint above Lake Atitlán for lunch and to take in the views.
-After lunch, start the famous Santa Cat trail, a contouring route that takes you to the colorful Santa Catarina Palopó staircase run.
-Finish off the day in Panajachel with a free evening to enjoy the town's nightlife.
+The ride takes you through a rural Maya settlement before dropping on a steep descent along the famous Sendero de las Vacas (Trail of the Cows).
+A 2.5-mile (4-km) climb brings you to a stunning viewpoint above Lake Atitlán, where you'll have lunch and admire the views.
+Afterward, follow the contouring Santa Cat trail to the colorful Santa Catarina Palopó staircase run.
+Finish the ride in Panajachel, on Atitlán's north shore.
+Here you'll have the evening free to enjoy the town's nightlife.

-Day 5: Lake Atitlán to Slickrock Mountain Bike Ride
+Day 5: Lake Atitlán to Slickrock Ride

 From there, the trail drops fast and stays steep to the upper Madre Vieja river valley.
-Work your way along the lush valley bottom to your next long climb, a rough Jeep-track climb out of the river valley to the waiting support vehicle.
-After lunch, finish the descent into town on a stretch of tight, steep trail with switchbacks to the road just above Panajachel.
+Work your way along the lush valley floor to your next long climb, a rough jeep-track ascent to a waiting support vehicle.
+After lunch, finish the descent into town on a stretch of tight, steep trail with switchbacks leading to the road just above Panajachel and the lake.

 Day 7: Climb the Cuchumatanes & Descend into Todos Santos